 We are always looking for passionate people to bring onto our team and help us to create a Better World Through Rugby!
-Bookmark this page or keep an eye on our blog for updates on any job openings in our New York City program.
-We are not currently hiring any staff positions, but we are always on the lookout for engaging Youth Development Mentors.
+We are currently on the lookout for some great Youth Development Mentors!

 The Mentor & Volunteer Selection Process

 As a youth-serving organization, Play Rugby USA considers the safety and well being of the youth in our programs a top priority.
 We strive to put safety first with our programming and policies.
 Our organization prohibits bullying, discrimination, abuse, or other violence and we strive to proactively address reports of this type of conduct, even if it means that someone will be embarrassed or upset.
 We want to hear about problems or concerns and will strive to act on them in a fair, balanced way in accordance with our policies.
 Play Rugby USA has a commitment to recruiting and hiring the highest quality volunteers, YDMs, and staff.
 To achieve this, we require the following from prospective volunteers.

 1. Please download, read and sign our Child Protection Policy.
 Please click here to download.